Noah-Schoonover/add_printers_nmt/README.md

-# NMT Automated Acad-PrintBox Printer Connection Scripts
+# Automated Printer Connection Scripts

-This script automatically adds the NMT network printers from the Acad-PrintBox network.
+This script automatically adds the NMT network printers from the NMT Acad-PrintBox network.

 ## HOW TO USE (2 steps):